pandysong/openwrt/build.md

 ## clone the source code to case sensitive disk

-visit in your browser for a list of project in openwrt
+Visit in your browser for a list of project in openwrt

 http://git.openwrt.org